Bdunning6/Movie-Theater-Industry-Correlation-Project/README.md

 ![image](https://user-images.githubusercontent.com/115194266/212426701-68f4d554-f6de-4be0-ad71-21056e6c5e6a.png)

 ## Correlation
-Now that the data is cleaned, we can begin to analyze the factor on what makes movies successful and begin to develop a strategy for the movie theater industry to remain successful in the future.
+Now that the data is cleaned, we can begin to analyze the factor that make movies successful and begin to develop a strategy for the movie theater industry to remain successful in the future.
 By using correlation methods, we can and visualize the strength of a linear relationship between two variables.
 This is useful because we can see if certain movie factors are more likely to lead to a higher gross profit and a higher popularity among movie watchers.
-We can start by visualizing the correlation of Budget Vs Gross and IMDB Score Vs Gross to develop general an insight.
+We can start by visualizing the correlation of Budget vs Gross and IMDb Score vs Gross to develop general an insight.

-### Budget Vs Gross Earnings
+### Budget vs Gross Earnings

 ![image](https://user-images.githubusercontent.com/115194266/212206526-3c54c5f8-7049-4b3b-a769-eefcf1b3f8c9.png)